 Emily has been interviewed for many local, national and international print and broadcast titles, including the BBC, The Guardian, Australian Broadcasting Corporation, and other national and international broadcasters and publishers.

-Selection of media interviews:
+Selection of media appearances:

 IEEE – 13th December 2018.
 The Ethics of Neuropriming in Sport.
 Dr Emily Ryall was invited to contribute to a discussion on the ethical implications of brain stimulation for sporting performance.

 BBC Radio 4 ‘The Moral Maze‘ – 7th March 2018.
 The Ethics of Competition in Sport.
 Dr Emily Ryall was invited as a contributor to discuss whether an ethical line can be drawn between rule breaking, gamesmanship and the spirit of sport.

 BBC Radio 4 ‘The World Tonight’ – 2nd May 2017.
 Presenter Ritula Shah asks Dr Emily Ryall whether the proposal to wipe all athletics records prior to 2005 is a way to restore credibility to the sport.

 BBC Radio Gloucestershire – 2nd July 2015.
 Mark Cummings and Dr Emily Ryall discuss the events and implications from England women being knocked out of the 2015 World Cup semi-final.